All Episodes

 More with Ryan Grimm and James O'Keefe.

-Ready to reveal and replace Obama's executive orders, then you've come to the right place.
+And you've come to the right place.

 The Sean Hannity Show.

-All right, as we continue, Sean Hannity show, James O'Keefe, the founder of Project Veritas, Ryan Grimm, the Washington Bureau Chief of the Huffington Post, and James, you were talking about all the media bias.
+All right, as we continue Sean Hannity Show, James O'Keefe, the founder of Project Veritas, Ryan Grimm, the Washington Bureau Chief of the Huffington Post.

-Um the president is trying to stop this from happening.
+So the president is trying to stop this from happening.

 To me, it just makes sense that we protect the American people.

-That the number one thing that people tell me is, where can I get information from?
+The number one thing that people tell me is, where can I get information from?

-Where where who where can I actually get news from?
+Where can I actually get news from?

-But it we we mix narratives with facts now.
+There's certainly nothing unconstitutional about enforcing the law, but we mix narratives with facts now.

-So you you're anti-Muslims, you want to enforce a a border law.
+You want to enforce a border law.

-So I think it's again, it's much broader.
+So I think it's, again, it's much broader.

-It's it's a media driven thing.
+It's a media-driven thing.

-It's the shifting of this so called overton window, Which is the range of subjects the media deems publicly acceptable to discuss.
+It's the shifting of this so-called Overton window, which is the range of subjects the media deems publicly acceptable to discuss.

-Why that's a good question.
+That's a good question.

 Why do they refer to that as a religious test or a Muslim ban when 90% of the world's Muslims are not impacted?